Wang Ruijie

 ❈ About Me

-I am now a junior undergraduate student at the Department of Computing, Hong Kong Polytechnic University majoring in Computer Science with a minor in Applied Mathematics.
-In Summer 2023, I was an exchange student at Technical University of Denmark.
-I also enjoyed my time at Yali High School from 2019 to 2022.
+Hi there!
+I am an incoming PhD student in the Theory of Computation Laboratory, Department of Computer Science and Engineering at the University of Michigan, Ann Arbor, starting in Fall 2026.
+I am now a senior undergraduate student in the Department of Computing, The Hong Kong Polytechnic University, majoring in Computer Science with a minor in Applied Mathematics.
+I enjoyed my time at Yali High School from 2019 to 2022.

-Email / LinkedIn / GitHub / Curriculum Vitae (May 11, 2025)
+Email / LinkedIn / Google Scholar / GitHub / Curriculum Vitae (April 6, 2026)